From BR Bullpen

 In his major league debut for the Twins on April 6, 2008, Span hit 9th and played right field.
 He grounded out against Brett Tomko in his first at-bat and walked his next time up.
 In the 8th, he grounded out against Leo Nunez.
 He was named to the 2008 Topps All-Star Rookie Team that season, after hitting .294/.387/432 in 93 games; he also played 40 games at Rochester, where he hit a sizzling .340.
 In 2009, he led the American League in triples with 10 and hit .311, collecting 180 hits and scoring 97 runs.
 He also had 10 triples in 2010, coupled with 24 doubles, but his average fell to .264 and his OBP to .331.
 Injuries limited him to only 70 games in 2011, when the Twins fell out of contention in the AL Central; he hit .264/.328/.359 that season. he was healthy again in 2012, and while the Twins still struggled on the field, he bounced back towards his earlier production levels, ending up at .283/.342/.395 in 128 games, with a career-high 38 doubles.
 He split time between right and center field in his first two seasons in Minnesota, then was exclusively a centerfielder in the next three years.

 Span was traded to the Washington Nationals in return for minor leaguer Alex Meyer before the 2013 season.
 That year, he had the longest hitting streak in the majors in August and September at 29 games, beating out former teammate Michael Cuddyer who had put together a 27-game streak earlier in the year.
 The streak was one shy of the Nationals record of 30, set by Ryan Zimmerman in 2009.
 He hit .279 in 153 games with a National League-leading 11 triples.
 He had 170 hits, scored 75 runs and had 20 stolen bases in 26 attempts.
 In 2014, he tied former Twins teammate Ben Revere for the ML lead in hits with 184, scored 94 runs and hit .302 with 39 doubles and 31 steals in 38 attempts.
 His excellent performance contributed to the Nationals winning the NL East division title.
 In the Division Series against the San Francisco Giants, he only went 2 for 19 with a walk as Washington made an early exit.
 His 2015 season was wrecked by injuries, however, mainly back and abdominal issues that kept him out from July 7th to August 25th.
 He was playing well before that, hitting .304 in 59 games.
 He played two games after returning, but then went right back to the DL on August 27th, this time with inflammation to his left hip, an injury that appeared related to the previous ones.
-His season was seemingly over, bad news for the team, as it had struggled badly in his absence and was in serious danger of missing the postseason.
+His season was over, bad news for the team, as it had struggled badly in his absence.
+In deed, the Nats were badly distanced by the New York Mets over the last month of the season, with Span unable to play, and missed the postseason altogether.

 "When I lead off a game, that at bat doesn't belong to me.
 That at bat is for my teammates.
 I'm trying to get on base for them any way I can.
 And I'm trying to make the pitcher show his slider or his changeup before he really wants to." - Span in the April 5, 2010 Sports Illustrated.